Wave-95/marketplace-imx-2.0/README.md

-This is a white-label [Marketplace](https://www.marketplace-imx.rippin.io/) code repository built with [Next.js](https://nextjs.org/docs/getting-started), [Tailwind](https://tailwindcss.com/docs/installation), and [Immutable X](https://docs.x.immutable.com/).
+This is a template [Marketplace](https://www.marketplace-imx.rippin.io/) code repository built with [Next.js](https://nextjs.org/docs/getting-started), [Tailwind](https://tailwindcss.com/docs/installation), and [Immutable X](https://docs.x.immutable.com/).
 This repository comes ready-built with core marketplace features to enable a seamless trading experience for your users.
+Rebrand the template marketplace to match your project's unique style by customizing the theme configuration.

 ## Marketplace Summary
 Your marketplace <i>users</i> can:
 - Register to IMX
-- Connect with Metamask, WalletConnect, or Email (Beta)
+- Connect with Metamask, WalletConnect, or Email (WIP)
 - View NFTs
 - List NFTs for sale
 - Purchase NFTs